Iterazer App Icon

 You can try sharing and export from the gallery by clicking on any of the images there.

 The blue parallelograms are so-called transformations.
 An image can consist of as many of them as you like.
 You can create new transformations by double-tapping where you want them to be (and you can alter them afterwards).
 To delete a transformation, simply double-tap on it again.
+Selecting an image.
 A single transformation.
+Selecting an image.
 Double-tapping creates a second transformation which increases complexity.
+Selecting an image.
 Three transformations creating an image together.

 Notice that the recursion depth gets smaller when using more transformations.
 This is done automatically to keep the app responsive (to not create huge amounts of elements).